CthulhuBaba/LiteWater/README.md

 ## License

-Feel free to use for your projects.
-Credits are welcome but not necessary.
+**Feel free to use for your projects.
+Credits are welcome but not necessary.**

+Note: Some skyboxes were taken from [here.](https://assetstore.unity.com/packages/2d/textures-materials/sky/skybox-series-free-103633/) They're free but I still wanted you to know.
 ## Contact
 You can reach me via pantharay@gmail.com.
 Have fun!